 Julie Miller-Phipps has been appointed president of Kaiser Foundation Hospitals and Health Plan in Southern California.
-She assumed this role on August 15, 2016 and directs Hospital and Health Plan operations for the region’s 14 hospitals and 241 medical offices that are staffed by almost 68,000 employees who partner with 6,600 Southern California Permanente Medical Group physicians to meet the health care needs of more than 4.2 million members.
+She assumed this role on August 15, 2016 and directs Hospital and Health Plan operations for the region’s 14 hospitals and 241 medical offices that are staffed by more than 68,000 employees who partner with 7,274 Southern California Permanente Medical Group physicians to meet the health care needs of more than 4.2 million members.

 Miller-Phipps previously served as president of Kaiser Foundation Health Plan of Georgia where she was responsible for the delivery of health care needs to nearly 300,000 Kaiser Permanente members who are served through a network of 26 medical offices and specialty centers, as well as four contracted hospitals.
 Additionally, she oversaw 2,600 employees and worked closely with the 500 physicians of the Southeast Permanente Medical Group to strengthen the medical-management partnership for which Kaiser Permanente has become a model.

 With more than 30 years of health care leadership experience, Miller-Phipps previously served as senior vice president and executive director for Kaiser Foundation Hospital and Health Plan operations in Orange County, Calif.
 In this role, she directed Hospital and Health Plan operations, supported by nearly 7,000 staff and 760 Permanente physicians, to provide care to more than 489,000 members.

 Miller-Phipps earned her bachelor’s degree from California State University, Fullerton and a master’s degree in health care administration from the University of LaVerne.
 She also completed the Executive Advanced Leadership Program at the University of North Carolina and the University of Southern California Advanced Leadership Program.